Skip to main content

 Pain Precedes Depression

 All too often, fibromyalgia is wrongly dismissed as depression or anxiety.
 The medical community calls these “affective traits.”
-Understandably, affective traits negatively impact a person’s health and contribute to reduce pain thresholds.
+Understandably, affective traits negatively impact a person’s health and contribute to reduced pain thresholds.
 However, it is frustrating for patients to be told that their fibromyalgia is caused by their state of mind.

 To set the record straight, Minerbi selected fibromyalgia patients who did not have symptoms of depression or anxiety.
 “It was important to show that pain hypersensitivity is not mediated by affective traits,” says Minerbi.
 “The fact that pain is detectable in the mice days following FMT but depressive signs arise months later is a hint that pain precedes depression.”
+As a result, treating gut microbiota in fibromyalgia may reduce pain and prevent the mood disorders.

 “The notion of ‘it’s all in your head’ or ‘fibromyalgia is a psychosomatic condition’ should be eliminated from the medical discussion,” says Minerbi.
 “Patients, families and clinicians need to know this.”